ohmdsp/ohmdsp.github.io/_posts/blog/2019-09-21-Ongoing-Reading-List.md

 __17. Ice Age__, by John and Mary Gribbin<br>
 If you are interested in the scientific theories and experiments developed over the past century in order to better understand the long term history of Earth's climate, then you will enjoy this book. <br><br>
 __18. How To Fly A Horse__, by Kevin Ashton<br>
 A fun book about the history of invention and discovery.
-Some chapters will be more interesting than others depending on your interests and background.
+Some chapters will be more interesting than others depending on your interests and background. <br><br>
+__19. Chasing the Demon__, by Dan Hampton<br>
+An interesting book about aviation history and the milestones that led up to flying faster than the speed of sound.
+The book also includes some interesting photographs from the post WWII era when secret flight tests were being made in the US. <br><br>
+__20. Rocket Billionaires__, by Tim Fernholz<br>
+I really enjoyed this book.
+It includes a readable history of the various commercial space companies led by the well-known billionaires of today.
+The stories about SpaceX alone are worth the price of the book.
+Reading this book actually increased my interest in the modern commercial space race and the companies involved. <br><br>